 Retiring early is not for everyone.
 Although the FIRE movement has definitely grown in recent years, those who are in it are still in the minority.
 Most people still believe you have to work at a job for 30+ years, save throughout your life, and retire in your 60s.

-If you want to learn how to retire early, you have to have a strong “why.”
+If you want to find real ways to retire early, you have to have a strong “why.”
 You’re going against the grain and doing something different from what society expects.
-That said, you have to have a lot of conviction about your choice to pursue early retirement.
+That being said, you have to have a lot of conviction about your choice to pursue early retirement.

 The very first step to retiring early is to create a vision.
 You can even create a vision board or a document with all of your dreams for your future on it.
 Write down every reason why you want to retire early, why it’s important, and why you want to succeed.